fall inside a hole

 First written November 22, 2023

 Gordon the Big Engine is one of the main characters of the Thomas the Tank Engine and Friends T.V. show as well as the Railway Series books it is based on.
-Gordon pulls the mainline express train that connects Sodor with Britian.
+Gordon pulls the mainline express train that connects Sodor with Britain.

 Similar to other 90s Plarail Thomas trains, a late stage prototype with a slightly different face sculpt appears on some boxes and other material.